nadavSalman/competitive-programming-training/question-5/README.md

 ## F1.
 Falling Sand (Easy Version)
-time limit per test2 seconds
-memory limit per test512 megabytes inputstandard input outputstandard output
-This is the easy version of the problem.
 The difference between the versions is the constraints on 𝑎𝑖.
 You can make hacks only if all versions of the problem are solved.

 Little Dormi has recently received a puzzle from his friend and needs your help to solve it.

-The puzzle consists of an upright board with 𝑛 rows and 𝑚 columns of cells, some empty and some filled with blocks of sand, and 𝑚 non-negative integers 𝑎1,𝑎2,…,𝑎𝑚 (0≤𝑎𝑖≤𝑛).
+The puzzle consists of an upright board with 𝑛 rows and 𝑚 columns of cells, some empty and some filled with blocks of sand, and 𝑚 (𝑚 number od columns) non-negative integers 𝑎1,𝑎2,…,𝑎𝑚 (0≤𝑎𝑖≤𝑛).
 In this version of the problem, 𝑎𝑖 will be equal to the number of blocks of sand in column 𝑖.

 When a cell filled with a block of sand is disturbed, the block of sand will fall from its cell to the sand counter at the bottom of the column (each column has a sand counter).
 While a block of sand is falling, other blocks of sand that are adjacent at any point to the falling block of sand will also be disturbed and start to fall.
 Specifically, a block of sand disturbed at a cell (𝑖,𝑗) will pass through all cells below and including the cell (𝑖,𝑗) within the column, disturbing all adjacent cells along the way.
 Here, the cells adjacent to a cell (𝑖,𝑗) are defined as (𝑖−1,𝑗), (𝑖,𝑗−1), (𝑖+1,𝑗), and (𝑖,𝑗+1) (if they are within the grid).
 Note that the newly falling blocks can disturb other blocks.